riccardonicolaidis/PmodSD_Arty_A7_Project/README.md

-## Installation of the Vivado Library
+## Vivado tutorial: Installation of the Vivado Library + Block design + Bitstream generation
 To install the Vivado Library you can follow the guide at the following [link](https://digilent.com/reference/learn/programmable-logic/tutorials/pmod-ips/start).
 This guide is obsolete since it states that Digilent Pmods are supported only in **Xilinx SDK 2019.1 and earlier**.
 Howeveer, this project has been built using **Vivado 2021.1** and **Vitis 2021.1**.

 Follow these steps: